-The Department of Housing and Economic Development (HED) is the agency responsible for preparing the Action Plan.
-The Department of Community Services, Division of Human and Veteran Services (DHVS), administers the ESG Program and prepares those sections of the Action Plan that related to the ESG Program.
-HED administers federal funds provided to the County under the formula-based CDBG and HOME Programs.
-All activities related to insertion of data into IDIS is the responsibility of HED.
+The Department of Housing and Economic Development (DHED) is the agency responsible for preparing the FY 2022-2023 Action Plan.
+The Department of Community Services, Division of Human and Veteran Services (DHVS) administers the ESG Program and prepares those sections of the Action Plan related to the ESG Program.
+DHED administers federal funds provided to the County under the formula-based CDBG and HOME Programs.
+All activities related to insertion of data into IDIS is the responsibility of DHED.